Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Visit Tuzla, “The City of Salt”

 Tuzla rarely appears on first-time Balkan itineraries, which is part of its appeal.
-Perhaps surprising, given that it has its own airport with Wizz Air services from several European cities.
+Perhaps surprisingly, given that it has its own airport with Wizz Air services from several European cities.
 It tends to be routes that aren’t served directly by Sarajevo.
-The city is best known for its salt heritage and its unusual city-centre saltwater lakes, the Pannonian Lakes, with beaches, promenades, and sunbeds to by the water.
+The city is best known for its salt heritage and its unusual city-centre saltwater lakes, the Pannonian Lakes, with beaches, promenades, and sunbeds by the water.
 Popular for both recreation and therapy, it makes particular sense in a country with barely 20 km of coastline.

 Beyond the lakes, Tuzla is one of the oldest continuously inhabited settlements in Europe, with evidence of salt production dating back to Neolithic times.
 That long history has left clear signs of influence, still visible in the city today.